-Otways Ecological Research Forum - Program and Abstracts
+Otways Ecological Research Forum: Program and Abstracts

 We’re thrilled to announce a diverse range of speakers for our 2025 Otways Ecological Research Forum, speaking across three themes - Forest & Heath Country, Invasive Species and Sea Country.

 You can read more about each presentation in the abstracts below.
-We will upload the program for the day shortly.

 If you have not yet booked your place, please do so asap to assist us with numbers for catering.